 Higher and foundation tiers

-The noble gases are found in the last column of the periodic table; group 0 (or sometimes it is called group 8).
+The noble gases are found in the last column of the periodic table; group 0 (or sometimes it is called group 8 or group 18).
 The noble gases are helium, neon, argon, krypton, xenon and radon.
-Chemically they are very unexciting as they tend not to react with other elements; with the exception mainly of fluorine but even then severe conditions are needed and the compounds formed are not very stable- some even decompose explosively!
+Chemically they are very unexciting as they tend not to react with other elements; with the exception mainly of the halogen fluorine but even then severe conditions are needed and the compounds formed are not very stable- some even decompose explosively!
 So why don't the noble gases react?
-Well if you remember elements only react if they can achieve full last electron shells and since the noble gases all have full last shells they have no reason to react.
+Well if you remember the "Octet rule" which states that elements will only react if they can achieve full outer electron shells and since all the noble gases already have full outer electron shells they have no reason to react with other elements.

-Most of the gases we have discussed so far go around in pairs as diatomic molecules e.g. oxygen gas (O2), nitrogen gas (N2), hydrogen gas, (H2) and all the halogens : fluorine gas (F2), Chlorine gas (Cl2), Bromine (Br2), iodine (I2).
+Many of the non-metal elements consist diatomic molecules, that is molecules which contain only two atoms e.g. oxygen gas (O2), nitrogen gas (N2), hydrogen gas, (H2) and all the halogens : fluorine gas (F2), Chlorine gas (Cl2), Bromine (Br2), iodine (I2) all have a molecular structure.
 However the noble gases are different; since they are reluctant to react they go around as single atoms and NOT molecules.
 They are often called monatomic gases (mono = one) since they consist of individual atoms.

 Since there is no real chemistry to study for the noble gases as they rarely react, we can however use the